 They are picked in September and dried for 4-5 months before being cleaned and processed into art.

-According to Frankie, gourds were first cultivated in Peru and Mexico from 8,000–10,000 B.C.
+According to Franks, gourds were first cultivated in Peru and Mexico from 8,000–10,000 B.C.

 Unlike all other plants in the vegetable family, gourds were never valued for culinary purposes.
-Instead they were valued for their utilitarian purposes as tools, containers, floats, utensils and, in some cases, currency.
+Instead, they were valued for their utilitarian purposes as tools, containers, floats, utensils and, in some cases, currency.

 Gourds come in many sizes and shapes from the 2-inch tall spinning top to the very large bushel gourd ranging from 15-18 inches in diameter.

-Frankie said they can be carved, stained, painted and burned into creative and beautiful art pieces and ornaments or, utilitarian functions such as dippers, bowls and plates.
+Franks said they can be carved, stained, painted and burned into creative and beautiful art pieces and ornaments or, utilitarian functions such as dippers, bowls and plates.

 “Learning to grow, dry, clean, stain and carve the varieties of gourds has become a passion for me,” she said.
 “I create templates for carving designs on the gourds with a rotary tool with a variety of bits.
 Other gourds are only stained if the shape is near perfect.